robertjli/adventofcode/2023/blog.md

 hard could it be?
 When the program didn't return anything for over a minute I got worried, but I thought of a more math-y solution: find how long each path will take and then find the least common multiple, and that's the first time they'll all sync up.
 Maths!

+### Day 9: Mirage Maintenance

+I'm really sleepy today, so although I was worried while reading the problem that I would need to come up with something more efficient than calculating each step for each line.
+Luckily even part 2 was really simple and had no added complexity 🙇